Finist'air

 Finist'air is a French regional airline based at Brest Bretagne Airport.
 It provides passenger service, air taxi, and freight transport and currently transports 3,000 passengers annually.

 History

 Finist'air was founded in 1981 by the government of the Finistère departément to transport passengers between Ouessant (in the Ponant Islands) and Brest.
+It was taken over by W3 in March 2020.

 Destinations

 Two daily flights are scheduled on a Brest-Ouessant route.

 Fleet

 The airline has one new Cessna 208 Caravan.